top of page

 What is Hot Racking?

-Space is the most valuable currency on a boat.
+Space is the ultimate currency on a boat.
 While officers usually have their own racks (beds), junior enlisted sailors on Fast Attacks often have to "Hot Rack."

 This is the practice where three sailors share two bunks.
 It is called "hot racking" for a literal reason: When you climb into the rack to sleep, the sheets are still warm from the guy who just got out to go on watch.
 It’s a jarring intimacy.
 You are crawling into a space the size of a coffin, smelling someone else's deodorant, trying to fall asleep instantly because you have watch in six hours.